Restructuring the workplace post Covid-19 - FAQs for employers

 The furlough scheme may have been extended to 31 March 2021, but employers are looking ahead to cost-saving measures in the face of ongoing economic challenges.

 We set out below our answers to key questions about options for restructuring the workforce.
 These cover options for extending furlough, notice and redundancy payment rights during furlough, changing terms and conditions, and dealing with redundancies.

-See also our FAQs for employers on the coronavirus job retention scheme for detailed information about furloughing employees, including details about the new flexible furloughing option from 1 July.
+See also our FAQs for employers on the Coronavirus Job Retention Scheme for detailed information about furloughing employees.

 Can we keep employees on furlough even when the government scheme has ended?

 Yes.
 The Coronavirus Job Retention Scheme created a form of agreed lay off even where there was no contractual lay-off provision.
 As a result, provided employees continue to agree to being on furlough, it would be possible to extend the period for they are furloughed.
 This could reduce pay below the current furlough grant, or even implement furlough on no pay.
 Employees may be willing to agree to this as an alternative to redundancy.
 However, you will no longer be able to reclaim salary or other wage costs from the furlough scheme after it has ended, which will of course limit its attractiveness.

 If you have a contractual right to lay off without pay, this could be relied on (although such clauses in contracts are quite rare in practice).
 Lay-off provisions are subject to the implied term of trust and confidence which means, for example, that you should consult with employees first and give reasonable notice of any lay off to avoid being in breach of contract.